asian-code/stock_assistant/README.md

 ## :chart_with_upwards_trend: &nbsp; About StockCompare &nbsp; :chart_with_upwards_trend:

-This is a small tool which allows the user to compare possible profit amounts between stocks.
+This is a small tool which allows the user to compare possible gain between stocks.

 ------------------------------------------------------------------------